Ulley Reservoir: June 2007 cracks in the dam

 On 25 June 2007, cracks in the reservoir walls were found after heavy rains and flooding in the area, causing concerns that the reservoir might burst, prompting the evacuation of the three nearest villages Whiston, Treeton and Catcliffe.
+The UK is one of the world's most secretive countries when it comes to dam inundation information due to fears of a malicious attack and as such, information was not readily available to emergency responders.
+This resulted in an improvised evacuation as there was no formal evacuation plan in place.
 Several other areas as far away as Canklow were put on emergency flood alert.
 The M1 motorway was also closed between junctions 32 and 36 amid fears over safety.
 This led to 700 local residents being evacuated from their homes.
 Fire crews used seventeen high volume pumps to remove four million litres of water per hour from the reservoir.

 The possibility of the dam being susceptible to cracking had been discussed in 1970, at a conference about problems with dams of a similar age and construction.

 It was feared that, if the reservoir's dam was breached, the sudden flow of water could bring down high voltage power lines, and flood the nearby M1 and a crucial regional electricity substation, which supplies the power to the whole of Sheffield.